-Popular among tourists from all over the world, the Moraine Lakes in Banff National Park are a delight to spend some quality time with your friends and family.
+Popular among tourists from all over the world, the Moraine Lakes in Banff National Park, one of the Canada Mountain towns, are a delight to spend some quality time with your friends and family.
 After a not so challenging hike, you reach the Valley of Ten Peaks, and that is where all the magic happens.
-Moraine Lakes offer the perfect ambience to spend a day out, and you will see tourists of different nationalities visiting the place.
+Moraine Lakes offeroffers the perfect ambience to spend a day out, and you will see tourists of different nationalities visiting the place.

 8.Okanagan Lake, British Columbia

 Okanagan Lake welcomes tourists from all over, especially during the summers, as the mild climate makes the water perfect for swimming and sunbathing.
 The Lake is among the largest lakes in Canada, and spans three cities, including Penticton, Vernon, and Kelowna.

 Considering the size of the lake, a number of resorts have sprung up along the lake, offering the best of food and accommodation to tourists.
 Okanagan is home to some fine wineries as well, and a tour to Uncorked can be fulfilling.

 9.Pyramid Lake, Alberta

 Pyramid Lake in Alberta offers majestic backdrops for a great family vacation in Canada.
 The lake is flanked by the majestic Pyramid Mountain, which makes the place one of the most photographed.
 The lake freezes in the winter and tourist flock there to indulge in some ice-skating and snowshoeing.
 During summers, the lake transforms into a spot for barbeque fire pits and windsurfing!